OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

    FNT files in MSG dir - custom fonts for graphic console (both in 866 codepage) - required for EFI build, basically (where own EFI console`s speed is a nightmare).
-They provide 80x30 and 100x42 modes, selectable in QSINIT menu.
+Also provide a lot of graphic console modes, selectable in QSINIT menu.

    Also, you can remove games, of course...
-Finally, the only things you need to boot is BOOTMENU.EXE, MENU.INI, BOOTOS2.EXE, START.* and OS2BOOT directory.
+Finally, only things you need to boot OS/2 is BOOTMENU.EXE, MENU.INI, BOOTOS2.EXE, START.* and files in OS2BOOT directory.

    4.6 ArcaOS loader OS2LDR.CFG file.